-When we visited it in March 2012 it retained this sense of closure, typical of so many villages these days, the one remaining village centre pub, The White Lion,closed its doors last year, and a number of shops around the central square, a general dealer and a butcher seemed to be no longer trading.
-To be fair, though, since then the pub has reopened with new owners and maybe things aren’t as dour as I paint – I’m overdue another visit.
+When we visited it in March 2012 it retained this sense of closure, typical of so many villages these days, the one remaining village centre pub, The White Lion was closed and a number of shops around the central square seemed to be no longer trading.
+However, since then the pub has reopened and I have found the village to be a thriving and energetic local community.

-St Mary Magdalene’s church lies at the centre of the village, and despite the fact that its notice board welcomes visitors to come inside with the promise of useful leaflets on things to do in the area; it was firmly locked this Sunday afternoon.
-Maybe this is a necessary precaution, a local legend recalls the time when the devil himself took up residence inside the church and it took a team of oxen to drag him out again, one can’t be too careful I suppose.
+St Mary Magdalene’s church lies at the centre of the village, and despite the fact that its notice board welcomed visitors to come inside with the promise of useful leaflets on things to do in the area on our first visit it was firmly locked although maybe this is a necessary precaution.
+A local legend recalls the time when the devil himself took up residence inside the church and it took a team of oxen to drag him out again, one can’t be too careful I suppose.

 The church was reputedly founded by Ieuen Gwas Padrig; a true Welsh saint who hailed from Llahrhaiadr, he was a disciple of St Patrick, hence the nickname Gwas Padrig – the servant of Patrick.
 His life history records him as a miracle worker from a young age, reported to have banished adders from the neighbourhood and driving crows from his father’s barn.
 His father was so impressed that he sent him to study pest control with St Patrick, whom he eventually followed to Ireland.
 Patrick soon recognised Ieuan’s miracle working skills, and reluctant to deprive Wales of such a saint sent him back.
-With a lack of forethought it is told that there was no ship available to carry him home, but, nothing daunted, Ieuan prayed and soon saw a blue slab floating on the water towards him, he boarded it and was carried safely to Anglesey. – where we find a medieval township dedicated to him near Malltraeth.
+However it is told, that there was no ship available to carry him home, but, nothing daunted, Ieuan prayed and soon saw a blue slab floating on the water towards him, which he boarded and was carried safely to Anglesey. – where we find a medieval township dedicated to him near Malltraeth.
 Upon landing in Anglesey Ieuan struck his staff into the ground and out came a spring of clear water.

-He returned home to be instructed by an angel to walk southwards until he spied a roebuck, at that point he was to establish his cell, This instruction led him to Cerrigydrudion where he established the church that he himself was said to have dedicated to St Mary Magdalene.
+He was instructed by an angel to walk southwards until he spied a roebuck, at that point he was to establish his cell, This instruction led him to Cerrigydrudion where he established the church that he himself was said to have dedicated to St Mary Magdalene.
 This is supposed to have been around the year 400.
-The church may at one time have been dedicated to both Mary and himself and according to Lhuyd, prior to the Reformation St Ieuan Gwas Padrig was depicted in medieval stained glass at the church.
+The church may at one time have been dedicated to both Mary and Ieuan; prior to the Reformation St Ieuan Gwas Padrig was depicted in medieval stained glass at the church.

 St Mary Magdalene’s day is celebrated on July 22nd.